 ExpressVPN supports L2TP and SSTP protocols.
 Servers are fast and among the most reliable we’ve tested.
 It ranks near the top in our security assessment with a no-logs policy and strong encryption standards.
 Users get 78 countries to choose from.
 ExpressVPN’s website publishes detailed instructions on how to set up all possible device and protocol combinations.
-ExpressVPN has a 30 day money-back guarantee so you can try it risk free.
-They are also offering an extra 3 months free here with their 12 month plan.

 Read our full review of ExpressVPN.

 NordVPN supports L2TP, IKEv2, and SSTP protocols.
 Not all servers are fast, but there are so many to choose from that finding a decent one won’t take long.
 NordVPN maintains a strict zero-logs policy and uses strong encryption on all connections.
 The website includes plenty of tutorials, but we found it lacking for Windows Phone and Windows 10 Mobile.
 We were only able to locate instructions for setting up L2TP on Windows Phone.
-NordVPN is good value for money with the standard pricing, however they occasionally run promotions with some great discounts.

 Read our full review of NordVPN.

 VyprVPN supports the L2TP protocol.
 It’s the only company to own and operate all of its own server equipment, which makes it fast and reliable.
 The company doesn’t collect traffic logs but does store some questionable metadata logs, such as the user’s source IP address.
-The website unfortunately doesn’t have any tutorials for manual VPN setup on Windows mobile devices, but live chat support is available.
+The website, unfortunately, doesn’t have any tutorials for manual VPN setup on Windows mobile devices, but live chat support is available.

 IPVanish supports the L2TP and IKEv2 protocols.
 A huge range of servers are available, and they’re fast enough that you should have no trouble streaming high quality video or downloading files.
 Strong encryption and a no-logs policy are staples of the service.
 The website publishes some instructions for manual setup, but not for all protocols.